momentohq/momento-bulk-writer/README.md

 `./MomentoEtl verify -a <AUTH-TOKEN> -c <CACHE-NAME> <DATA-PATH>`

 where `<DATA-PATH>` could be the same file loaded into Momento.
-To get a random sample, run:
+To run on a random sample instead, run:

 `shuf -n N <DATA-PATH> > random_sample`

-to get a random sample of size N.
+to get a random sample of size N, then use this file as input to the verify subcommand.

 # How to Run (easier - using scripts)